Imprint: Baylor University Press

 In this devastating, scathing, penetrating analysis of our world’s vulnerability to self-inflicted existential crises, Micheal O’Siadhail is revealed as the poet, prophet, pastor, preacher par excellence of our time and for our time.
 Desire is a revolutionary call to care.
 It is a juggernaut flattening our negligence, our greed, our passivity, our stupidity.
 Can we meet, in time, his magisterial challenge to redeem our ecocidal mania?
 His deep-set faith in humanity’s desire and need to dwell in love, in respect for God’s creation and one another opens the door that lets hope in.~Mary McAleese, President of Ireland 1997–2011

-As we emerge from the Covid-19 pandemic, what's the best way to understand what happened and what did we learn?
-Science and medicine will provide some answers but they won’t tell us how we felt or teach us about how Covid-19 challenged our very essence.
+As we emerge from the Covid-19 pandemic, what's the best way to understand what happened, and what did we learn?
+Science and medicine will provide some answers, but they won’t tell us how we felt or teach us about how Covid-19 challenged our very essence.
 For that we need poet Micheal O'Siadhail.
 In this remarkable series of poems Micheal writes about the 'stupendous surprise of the global Covid-19 pandemic' in a way no one else can.
 Full of insight, humility, and compassion and an unmistakable yearning to make things better, what he has achieved is the best account yet of what it was like to live through the pandemic, and how it has changed our view of the world and our place in it.~Luke O’Neill, FRS, MRIA, Professor of Biochemistry in the School of Biochemistry and Immunology, Trinity College Dublin

 Micheal O’Siadhail’s Desire deftly and winsomely explores the terrifying convergence of the recent pandemic, the environmental crisis, and the data harvesting and surveillance of the technocrats.
-O’Siadhail shows how our desires are badly disordered, and through a series of intricately linked poems, including an entire section in Dantean terza rima, he gently and brilliantly suggests our desire to know God might inspire a reordering of our desires so that we can reject exploitation of others and the environment.~Richard Ranken Russell, Professor of English, Baylor University
+O’Siadhail shows how our desires are badly disordered, and through a series of intricately linked poems, including an entire section in Dantean terza rima, he gently and brilliantly suggests our desire to know God might inspire a reordering of our desires so that we can reject exploitation of others and the environment.~Richard Rankin Russell, Professor of English, Baylor University

 Like Yeats and Auden, O’Siadhail is one of those rare poets who can give voice to our public fears as well as our private desires.
-The range and depth of his knowledge and moral concern makes him a poet fit for an age of interlocking global crises.~Kenneth L. Woodward, Former Religion editor of Newsweek and author of Getting Religion: Faith, Culture, and Politics from the Era of Eisenhower to the Ascent of Trump
+The range and depth of his knowledge and moral concern make him a poet fit for an age of interlocking global crises.~Kenneth L. Woodward, former Religion editor of Newsweek and author of Getting Religion: Faith, Culture, and Politics from the Era of Eisenhower to the Ascent of Trump

 Micheal O’Siadhail’s new cycle of poems, Desire, is a soaring mythic reflection on our time.
 The great poet’s wisdom, humor, compassion, and razor-wire sensibilities explore the fate of our new century as we ricochet between hope and hopelessness.
 The world is ready and waiting for this poetry.
-Yearning for it, really.~Shoshana Zuboff, author, The Age of Surveillance Capitalism and Professor Emeritus, Harvard University
+Yearning for it, really.~Shoshana Zuboff, author of The Age of Surveillance Capitalism and Professor Emeritus, Harvard University

 Micheal O’Siadhail is an Irish poet who belongs to the world—his pellucid work speaks out of rich tradition, profound faith, and a deep intellectual passion.
 It is work that we need to face the most challenging issues of our time.
 His capacity to create beauty out of the despair and loneliness of the pandemic allows us all a language to speak of our courage and love.
 This is poetry as the highest art, breath into song.~Laurie Zoloth, Margaret E. Burton Professor of Religion and Ethics, University of Chicago, author of May We Make the World?: Gene Drives, Malaria and the Future of Nature

 O’Siadhail poses one of the most pressing questions of our day: ‘Have we learnt what matters most of all?’
-He sets it in the broad sweep of a poetic diagnosis of the climate crisis, global pandemic, misinformation, and surveillance capitalism and challenges us to consider what forms of desire would honor the goodness and givenness and limits of our common home.~Miroslav Volf, Matthew Croasmun, and Ryan MacAnnally-Linz, authors of Life Worth Living
+He sets it in the broad sweep of a poetic diagnosis of the climate crisis, global pandemic, misinformation, and surveillance capitalism and challenges us to consider what forms of desire would honor the goodness and givenness and limits of our common home.~Miroslav Volf, Matthew Croasmun, and Ryan McAnnally-Linz, authors of Life Worth Living